 - Former member of the Lines, Angry Young Bees, and A Show of Hands

 In Their Own Words

-"Students from the Music Synthesis Department go on to do everything from composing and producing cutting-edge music to scoring/sound design for video games, television, film, and the web, to working as DJs and remixers, to being music artists in and of themselves.
+"Students from the Music Synthesis Department go on to do everything from composing and producing cutting-edge music to scoring and sound design for video games, television, film, and the web to working as DJs and remixers to being musical artists in and of themselves.
 Some become producers and programmers for other artists as well as producing their own music."